MathieuNls/bug-taxonomy/03_preliminaries.md

     \label{fig:branching}}
 \end{figure}

-In this example, we can see that author ``Mathieu'' has created the file $file1.java$ with the message ``project init''.
+In this example, we can see that author "Mathieu" has created the file $file1.java$ with the message "project init".

 \subsection{Project Tracking Systems\label{sec:issue-tracking}}